Towards Generalized Source Tracing for Codec-Based Deepfake Speech: Introduction

 \section{Introduction}

 Deepfake detection determines whether the given speech is a bona fide speech or a deepfake speech.
 Numerous challenges and datasets~\cite{li2024audio,wu2023defender} have been introduced, such as ASVspoof \cite{wu15e_interspeech, kinnunen17_interspeech, todisco2019asvspoof, Liu_2023, Wang2024_ASVspoof5} and ADD \cite{yi2022add, yi2024add2023}.
 Recently, attention has shifted from merely detecting deepfake speech to tracing its source.
 Source tracing offers important insights into the origin or generation algorithm of a deepfake speech, which is especially valuable in out‐of‐domain detection scenarios.
-For example, Track 3 of ADD 2023 \cite{yi2024add2023} focused explicitly on identifying the underlying algorithms of deepfake utterances, and Interspeech 2025 is hosting a special session\footnote{\url{https://deepfake-total.com/sourcetracing}} about deepfake source tracing.

 The simplest approach to source tracing \cite{borrelli2021synthetic} involves mapping deepfake utterances back to the specific attack model ID that generated them \cite{yi2024add2023}.
 To enhance generalization, the field has shifted toward attribute‐based source tracing \cite{Yan2022AnII, Zhang2023DistinguishingNS, zhu2022source, klein24_interspeech}.
 Rather than treating each deepfake system as a unique category, this method groups systems according to shared attributes, reflecting the fact that many deepfake pipelines reuse common components.
 By focusing on these attributes, models can more effectively trace spoofing algorithms that were unseen during training but are built from known elements during training \cite{klein24_interspeech}.
 Drawing on well‐defined properties from traditional text-to-speech (TTS) and voice conversion (VC) architectures, researchers have concentrated on classifying attributes such as input types \cite{klein24_interspeech}, acoustic models \cite{Zhang2023DistinguishingNS, klein24_interspeech}, speaker representations \cite{zhu2022source}, and vocoders \cite{zhu2022source, Yan2022AnII, Zhang2023DistinguishingNS, klein24_interspeech}, etc.